 Florida vs Washington: east coast no-tax meets west coast quasi-no-tax

 Florida and Washington both market themselves as no-income-tax states.
 The headline is true on wages.
-But Washington has progressively added taxes the other 8 do not have: a 7 percent capital gains tax (since 2022) and a state estate tax (rates to 20 percent above $2.193M exemption).
+But Washington has progressively added taxes the other 8 do not have: a capital gains tax (since 2022; now 7 percent above a $278K deduction and 9.9 percent above $1M) and a state estate tax (above a $3M exemption, rates up to 35 percent through June 30, 2026, reverting to 20 percent thereafter).
 Florida has neither.
 For high-income earners and investors, the difference is structural.
 For salaried tech workers without big equity vests, the calculation is closer.
 Below is the full head-to-head.

 Sources: FL DOR, WA DOR, Quinn v.
 Washington (2023), Tax Foundation 2024.